 An Array of Utopian Flowers

 Posted on April 21, 2015 | 5 Comments

 Posted on April 13, 2015 | No Comments

 Posted on April 8, 2015 | No Comments

 Daily Dose of the Wild

-Twittering from the Trees
+Twittering From the Trees

-- Posted on December 1, 2013 | No CommentsA new documentary film, "Dogtown Redemption," delves inside the lives of West Oakland's poor and homeless recyclers.
+- Posted on December 1, 2013 | No CommentsA documentary film, "Dogtown Redemption," delves inside the lives of West Oakland's poor and homeless recyclers.
 While California must deal with its urban poverty problem, and rogue recyclers steal from recycling funds, overall the state's Bottle Bill has significantly reduced waste.

 - Posted on October 10, 2013 | No CommentsGlobal warming poses a real threat to cities but planners in the Danish capital are taking visionary steps to ensure its resilience – and success – as far ahead as 2100.
 The city approved a plan for carbon neutrality, while a 10-person team focuses on how the city will adapt to a changing climate.

-- Posted on October 9, 2013 | 1 CommentOnce the largest hippie commune in the US, the Farm persists as an intentional community in rural Tennessee, based on principles of nonviolence and respect for the Earth.
+- Posted on October 9, 2013 | 6 CommentsOnce the largest hippie commune in the US, the Farm persists as an intentional community in rural Tennessee, based on principles of nonviolence and respect for the Earth.
 It now advocates permaculture, sustainable and renewable energy, a vegetarian diet, and midwifery.

-- Posted on October 1, 2013 | 2 CommentsThe idea of the "utopian" community began in 1516 with Sir Thomas More's fictional perfected society to present-day attempts to build the most sustainable urban ecosystem.
+- Posted on October 1, 2013 | 4 CommentsThe idea of the "utopian" community began in 1516 with Sir Thomas More's fictional perfected society to present-day attempts to build the most sustainable urban ecosystem.
 With the case of Songdo International Business District, South Korea, we begin a series of case studies in the success and failure of utopian experiments in living sustainably.

 - Posted on September 16, 2013 | 1 CommentAfter seven years of study, federal officials have recommended a $453-million plan that would restore an 11-mile stretch of the Los Angeles River but leave much of its banks steep and hard to reach.
 Advocates will continue to press for a more ambitious alternative that would bring more people to the river, improving parks and recreation as well as ecosystems.